 No Current Requirement for an "Open Object Group" Dialog.

 None of the operations involving Object Groups currently require the creation of a new "Open" Object Group dialog.
-But a full "Open Object Group" could certainly be implemented if, for example, we prefer not to rely on context menu operations for managing an Object Group.
+But a full "Open Object Group" could certainly be implemented if, for example, we prefer not to rely on context menu operations for managing an Object Group.Opening the group should show list of objects; selecting one will open the object.

 Naming and renaming an Object Group could be implemented with the "unique name editor" dialog which shows a list of the existing names (of the particular type of object).